74hc595/Numitron-Clock/README.md

 The clock can draw up to 1.5A during operation.
 It's recommended that you use a high-quality USB power adapter (10 watts or higher), and a "28/24 AWG" USB mini-B cable.

 ## Version history

+### Version 1.2 (March 21, 2019)

+- Reduced number of brightness levels to 4.
+- Added option to change the number font to one that uses a "standard" 7-segment layout which does not use the diagonal segments.
+Some may find this more readable.

 ### Version 1.1 (April 29, 2018)